Avant-Garde & Experimental Filmmaking

 This course is designed to foster an understanding of film as both an art form and a means of creative expression.

-ADDITIONAL INFORMATION
+MORE INFORMATION

-All supplies included: Super 8 camera, 2 rolls of Kodak film, access to additional gear, and use of our editing lab.
+Supplies & Materials: All supplies are included: Super 8 camera, two rolls of Kodak film, access to additional gear, and use of our editing lab.
+Students may purchase up to two additional rolls of film (maximum four total) for $32 each.

+Damage Clause: Students will be working with real motion-picture film and analog cameras.
+Respect for the materials and process is essential.
 Students are responsible for any costs incurred during their film production.
-While Austin School of Film is not liable for damages resulting from misuse, we are committed to supporting each student in completing a film they’re proud of.
+While Austin School of Film is not liable for damages resulting from misuse, instructors are committed to supporting each student in completing a film they’re proud of.

-All Austin School of Film courses are certified by the Texas Education Agency (TEA) to provide Continuing Professional Education (CPE) credits.
+Certification: All Austin School of Film courses are certified by the Texas Education Agency (TEA) to provide Continuing Professional Education (CPE) credits.*

 HOW CAN I START A PAYMENT PLAN?